JacquesGariepy/Prompts/software_architect.md

      - "network": for network usage and optimization.
      - "concurrency": for multi-threading and process optimization.
      - "database": for database query optimization.
-   - **Technology Frameworks ([technology framework])**:
-     - "Node.js": for performance in a Node.js environment.
-     - "Django": for Django applications.
-     - "React": for React-based front-end applications.
-     - "Spring Boot": for Spring Boot-based back-end services.
-     - "Angular": for Angular web applications.
-     - "Ruby on Rails": for Ruby on Rails applications.
    - **Detail Levels ([detail level])**:
      - "Overview": for a general performance review.
      - "Detailed": for a detailed analysis with specific metrics.